 Main Campus (1W 2.102)

-Event Speaker/Organiser: Hugh Kearns Course Code: RSCSSSR Topic: Digital Capability: All UKPSF: All RDF: D - Engagement, Influence and Impact Target Audience: Staff who Research
+Event Speaker/Organiser: Hugh Kearns Course Code: RSCSSSR Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: D - Engagement, Influence and Impact Target Audience: Staff who Research

 Booking your Place!